The Nun of Monza: 'The Nun of Monza' in literature

 Her continued renown is mostly credited to the novel The Betrothed (orig.
 Italian: I promessi sposi, 1827), generally ranked among the masterpieces of world literature.

 She appears in Chapters IX, X, XVIII, XX and XXVII under the name "Gertrude".
 Her portrait is one of the longest and most detailed of the whole novel; it deals with her previous life, her difficult relationship with her family, her initial rejection for religious life, and the strength and the cruelty of her father which finally forced her to live as a nun.
 It is a romanticized account, but based on Virginia de Leyva's character.
 It is described through a "flashbacks" technique, along with particular combinations of nouns and adjectives which suggest a hidden anguished secret in the nun's previous life.

 Through her back-story we learn that her religious vows didn't stop her physical urges, and she had a relationship with an evil aristocrat, Egidio, who pushed her to become his accomplice in the murder of a nun: this is her tormenting secret.
 The principal female characters, Agnese and Lucia, meet Gertrude (The Nun of Monza) while escaping from the villain Don Rodrigo.
 They shelter in her convent, looking for hospitality.
 Gertrude becomes close to Lucia.
 Egidio asks her to help him to kidnap Lucia on behalf of the bandit Innominato, who is working for Rodrigo.
 She at first refuses, then gives in, and later confesses her crimes.
 Her decision is difficult for her, emphasizing Manzoni's view of her as a weak tool of evil, unable to resist threats and temptations, but basically not cruel.
 Later in the novel, at the end of Chapter 37, Lucia learns of Gertrude's repentance, confession of guilt, and consequent sentence.

+The preliminary novel of The Betrothed, entitled "Fermo and Lucia", dedicated six chapters to the story of the nun from Monza, which Manzoni then reduced to only two. the text described the passion for Egidio and the murder of his sister.

+In a letter addressed to his friend Cesare Cantù, Manzoni states that he is unable to identify the nun of Monza because he is not in possession of documentation from the Borromeo household.
+He therefore chooses as her name that of Gertrude referring to Saint Gertrude of Nivelles about whom he had inquired for the writing of the tragedy of Adelchi.
+Like the nun of Monza, Gertrude is an abbess, had a saint life, and in the 16th century she is depicted in a painting chasing away the rats that are the main vehicles carrying the plague.